• Home

 We're enormously proud of our history, which includes a Royal Charter, signed by Queen Elizabeth I, and links with literary giants such as Alfred Lord Tennyson, Sir Arthur Conan Doyle, George Bernard Shaw and George Eliot.

-Blue plaque trail salutes town's famous names and events
+Blue plaque trail salutes town's famous names

 Picture